Gardens in North Wales

 Private evening tours of Aberglasney with the head gardener followed by supper; as well as visits to the Honey Kitchen and Bee Keeping Centre where Scolton Manor’s golden harvest will be produced and bottled.
 Group tours of Penllergare Valley Woods are also available - hear the story of this sleeping beauty and how it is being brought back to life.

-Other highlights include afternoon tea and a guided tour of Colby Woodland Garden and a wild food foraging walk at Bryngarw Park.
+Other highlights include afternoon tea and a guided tour of Colby Woodland Garden.
 Have fun spotting the locations in Margam Country Park which feature in TV’s Dr Who, Merlin and Da Vinci’s Demons or enjoy an outdoor play at Cwmdonkin Park.

 Scolton Manor